 To be honest, nothing.
 The reason for wanting to finally analyze Castlevania Symphony of the Night was just the same: Castlevania seems to have come back with everything and he wanted to play all the titles of the franchise for the thousandth time and, to make up for a foul here in the blog

-As expected, a lot of people started digging up their dusty consoles from the closet and dropping the verb on the franchise’s games, which is a great way to bring even more fans to this wonderful universe (though Konami, creatively, is shitting and walking towards it).
+As expected, a lot of people started digging up their dusty consoles from the closet and dropping the verb on the franchise’s games, which is a great way to bring even more fans to this wonderful universe (though Konami, creatively, is making a mess and walking towards it).

 So, one of the new sources of information about Castlevania that I discovered was the channel of the Master Alucard, a guy in love with the series since the most remote times and who has super detailed, balanced and interesting reviews on the games of the franchise.
 Before you start talking about the Symphony itself, there is this tip (many of the impressions and considerations I’m going to make in this post were inspired by the channel above, so feel warned and do not accuse me of plagiarism, okay?).